Warpath Banner, Heroes

 Memorial Stadium is the Harlandale Indians' home field.
 It is located on Roosevelt Avenue, between S.W.
 Military Drive and Loop 410.
 It was built in 1968 and was dedicated "in honor of all the students of Harlandale Independent School District who have lost their lives in the service of their country."
 Below is a list of the names that grace the monument in front of our home field:

-* read his story below
+* read story below

 Freeman A. Allen Guadalupe U. Lara* Charles R. Rawlings